-I’d like to continue the thoughts I wrote about last week.
-In that article, I pushed for a few sustainable clothing options and websites.
-Since then, I’ve been thinking about my responsibility as a lifestyle editor when it comes to telling you of the latest in fashion and beauty but also giving your tips on how to be more conscious of the environment.
+I’ve been thinking about my responsibility as a lifestyle editor when it comes to telling you of the latest in fashion and beauty but also giving your tips on how to be more conscious of the environment.

 It’s not just a trend.
 Recently, a Vogue article I came across mentioned how a lot of brands produced pieces to acknowledge that unless drastic changes are made in the next few years, our world will change drastically.

 In the article, there’s a mention of Gabriela Hearst staging a carbon-neutral fashion show for her Spring 2020 collection: all local models to save on airplane fuel, minimal backstage lighting, and no use of hot tools for hairstyling.
 The article then reveals a tip I want you to try to lessen your carbon footprint: Drop the hairdryer.

 Apparently, blow-dryers create 57 pounds of carbon dioxide a year.
 It’s a crazy number when you think about how small blow-dryers can be but also how many salons are out there in the world.

 Though it is but a small contribution, I think it still counts.
 Opt for sleeping with your hair damp.
 Tying it loosely will produce those Olsen-approved tousle.